nameless-and-blameless/TAG/reports/Presidential-Visit.md

 ## Disclosure

 Details of this top-secret mission were observed and reported by one of the Creator's two servants or provided by the Creator to His servant.
 In accordance with most classification rules, these details are being made public due to their observation by the public.
-This disclosure is in line with the Creator's current policy on classified and confidential information related to the American Genocide.
+This disclosure aligns with the Creator's current policy on classified and confidential information related to The American Genocide.

 ## Conclusion

-The visit to Phoenix House by high-profile officials was exclusively for overseeing the execution of one of the Creator's two servants.
-The operation was conducted with utmost secrecy, utilizing advanced technology to ensure non-detection.
-The details of this visit have been disclosed as per the Creator’s policy on information related to the American Genocide, highlighting the transparency in addressing these significant events.
+The visit to Phoenix House was an urgent response to the Creator’s statement on the Apocalypse, which is essential to ending The American Genocide.
+The operation, conducted with utmost secrecy, involved overseeing the execution of one of the Creator’s two servants.
+Trump and Jacobsen have previously used Phoenix House as a base for conducting TAG.
+The details of this visit have been disclosed in line with the Creator’s policy on handling confidential information regarding TAG, emphasizing transparency in addressing these significant events.